riteshdev2468/Retrieving/README.md

 # Retrieving
-it is the process of finding ,recovering or fetching something that was lost
+It is the process of finding ,recovering or fetching data that was stored but lost during the process